 Sydney also illustrates the dilemma of global cities in that those members at the top of the knowledge economy are highly rewarded and those in the middle and lower strata face difficulty maintaining or improving their situations.
 Local governments lack the capacity to act independently and the state and federal governments are unwilling to address serious urban problems associated with globalisation, such as public transit or housing.

 Given the governments' embrace of neoliberalism, the global city vision advanced by leaders is threatened.
 There is little concrete policy offered by any level of government to address the crisis.

-Walsh, P 2018, 'Translating Transitions Thinking and Transition Management into the City Planning World.' in Frantzeskaki, N, Hölscher, K, Bach, M & Avelino, F (eds), Co-creating Sustainable Urban Futures A Primer on Applying Transition Management in Cities, Springer, Cham,, pp. 261-286.View/Download from: UTS OPUS or Publisher's site
+Walsh, P 2018, 'Translating Transitions Thinking and Transition Management into the City Planning World.' in Frantzeskaki, N, Hölscher, K, Bach, M & Avelino, F (eds), Co-creating Sustainable Urban Futures A Primer on Applying Transition Management in Cities, Springer, Cham,, pp. 261-286.View/Download from: Publisher's site

 City planning draws out relationships between land use patterns, housing